 - Brazil has a tax similar to the value-added tax (VAT) established in most countries, which in Brazil is called the ICMS.
-A general rate of 18% applies (for in-state circulation), as well as specific rates for certain goods (such as a 25% rate on luxury goods).
+A average rate of 17% applies, as well as specific rates for certain goods (such as a 7% rate on food).

 Saving on US Expat Taxes

 With the many various forms of taxation that are applied to foreign nationals working and residing in Brazil, applying all of the exclusions, deductions, and credits to your US expat taxes is essential.
 Brazil is neither a tax haven nor a high-tax destination, but understanding your filing obligations will help minimize your taxes – both in the US and Brazil.

 Questions About US Expat Taxes in Brazil?